For healthcare professionals only

 5. Alogliptin SmPC.**

-*Summary of Product Characteristics for Trajenta, sitagliptin, vildagliptin and saxagliptin are available at: https://www.medicines.org.uk (GB), https://www.emcmedicines.com/en-GB/northernireland/ (NI) and https://www.medicines.ie/ (ROI).
+*Summary of Product Characteristics for Trajenta, sitagliptin, vildagliptin and saxagliptin are available at: https://www.medicines.org.uk (UK) and https://www.medicines.ie/ (ROI).

-**Summary of Product Characteristics for alogliptin are available at: https://www.medicines.org.uk (GB) and https://www.emcmedicines.com/en-GB/northernireland/ (NI).
+**Summary of Product Characteristics for alogliptin is available at: https://www.medicines.org.uk (UK).

-Prescribing information for Great Britain and Northern Ireland and the Republic of Ireland.
+Prescribing information for the United Kingdom and Republic of Ireland.

 Trajenta is indicated in adults with type 2 diabetes mellitus as an adjunct to diet and exercise to improve glycaemic control as: